MaritaIfemeni/Shopping_App/README.md

 - Not able to add actual image file when creating new user or product, only URL is possible to add.
 - Not able to update user details.
 - No Checkout feature done.
-- Does not give any alerts or notifications when something is done successfully or if something went wrong, like adding new user or product.
+- Not all user alerts are applied, for example when product is updated, it does not give a notice if it was updated or not.
 - Indications that app is loading when fetching data from API has not been done.
-- Validation for forms has not been done.
+- Validation for all the forms has not been done.
-- No pagination for the products when the category is selected.
+- No pagination done for the products when the category is selected.

 #### Unfinished tasks